 Nipple Preference / Low Milk Supply / Supplemental Nursing System / Hunger Strike

-My 3 months old baby is undergoing nipple confusion.
+My three months old baby is undergoing nipple confusion.

-I have been giving her mixed feeding (breast feed + bottle feedings) since birth. she developed nipple confusion at the age of 2 months 1 week, but unlike other cases she prefers breast over bottle.
+I have been giving her mixed feeding (breast feed + bottle feedings) since birth.
+She developed nipple confusion at the age of 2 months one week, but unlike other cases, she prefers breast over bottle.

-Do you think supplemental nursing system could erase the confusion?
-Sometimes my baby also goes on for hunger strike as well.
+Do you think the supplemental nursing system could erase the confusion?
+Sometimes my baby also goes on for a hunger strike as well.
 Please help.

 My son is 15 weeks now and on a combination feed.